top of page

 They build trust from patterns of explanation across the web.

-When explanations are discovered, retrieved, and reused consistently across multiple contexts, the association between the source and the topic strengthens over time.
+As explanations are uncovered, accessed, and reused across multiple contexts, the connection between the source and the subject becomes more defined.

 How Trust Accumulation Shapes AI Recommendations